 - Rooting reflex.
 A baby will automatically turn his head towards your hand if their cheek is touched.
 This fades at 4 months.

-These reflexes are very important for baby’s survival, helping them to find food.
+These reflexes are very important for a baby’s survival, helping them to find food.

 2. Startle (Moro) reflex

-This reflex occurs when a baby hears a loud noise or when he falls backwards.
+This reflex occurs when a baby hears a loud noise or when he falls backward.
 His arms and legs extend away from his body.
 The Startle Reflex will keep waking your baby when he sleeps.
 To improve sleep, you have to swaddle your baby.
-Initially your baby might not like it, but it’s important to persist to improve sleep.
+Initially, your baby might not like it, but it’s important to persist to improve sleep.
 This fades at 4 months.